PRAIRIE GIRL SERIES #17

 FREEDOM 69 RETIREMENT PARTY

 Wife may have had a devious reason for planning a party with a retirement theme for husband, other than the fun opportunity to have friends over for a night of merry-making… (Hard to imagine, I know!)
 Have you figured out what it might possibly be?
 Yep, she secretly figured that if the retirement was made official with an EVENT, there really wouldn’t be wiggle room for husband to be enticed to get involved in new ventures being proposed.
-There had been so many false starts leading to his retirement decision that WIFE … Read the rest
+There had been so many false starts leading to his retirement decision that WIFE wanted it sealed in public.
+After all, Ryan had hit his FREEDOM 69… Read the rest

 Happy Anniversary Prairie Girl–